bioDS/rnni_geometry_paper/jomb_reviews_lc.md

     - To clarify, we changed this to :"In this paper we introduce the space DCT_m of discrete coalescent trees, where internal nodes are assigned unique discrete times, and the time of the root is bounded from above by the integer $m$."

 - p2 l34: generalise --> generalised
-    - We changed this
+    - Done

 - p2 l40-42: the connection between RNNI and partition lattices is not part of Section 5 but part of the Appendix.
 Please revise.
     - We updates this to: "We finish this paper with a conclusion and propose directions for further research (Section 5).
 In the supplement we provide a connection between the RNNI space and partition lattices."

 - p2 l59: we say rank of --> we say the rank of
-    - We changed this
+    - Done

 - p3 l18: referred to as (a_5)_T, ({a_1,a_5})_T --> referred to as (a_5)_T or ({a_1,a_5})_T
-    - We changed this
+    - Done

 - p3 l40: every internal nodes --> every internal node
-    - We changed this
+    - Done

 - p3 l42: The current definition of the vertex set of DCT_m is missing that all trees have a fixed number of leaves.
 It is mentioned further down the page, so either move it up or include it in the definition of the vertex set of DCT_m.
     - We added a comment on the number of leaves: "The vertex set of DCT_m is the set of trees on $n$ leaves with root time less or equal to $m$.
 Note that we assume the number of leaves $n$ of the trees in the graph DCT_m to be fixed throughout this paper."